amethyst/amethyst/examples/README.md

 ### Fly Camera

-This example shows how to use the Fly Camera.
+This example shows how to use the Fly Camera, how to release and capture back user mouse input, and show and hide mouse cursor.

 ### Arc ball Camera